Book Review for “This Should be Written in the Present Tense” by Helle Helle.

 Despite this, I have to admit that while Helle gently slides between Dorte’s present life and stories from her past, the lines between the two are sometimes slightly blurred.
 This means that readers might have trouble determining what passages refer to what time in Dorte’s life.
 I found this confusing in several instances and although it only took a line or two to get myself acclimated, this slightly detracted from the overall effortlessness feeling of the story.
 Even so, I still enjoyed this remarkable novel, and I believe that anyone looking for something truly distinctive to read will fall in love with this book.
 For all this, I’m going to give it a high recommendation with four out of five stars.

-“This Should be Written in the Present Tense” by Helle Helle (translated by Martin Aitken) is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“This Should be Written in the Present Tense” by Helle Helle (translated by Martin Aitken) is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia), the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me an advance copy for review via NetGalley.
 (This review originally appeared on my Times of Israel blog.)